Stucco Veneziano technique

-You have created a silky smooth, glossy surface with a wonderfull touch feeling.
+You have created a silky smooth, glossy surface with a wonderful surface feel.

-The look can be reached in many color variations.
-Depending on the used amount of the tinting base and its color shade, various bright, modern or decent walls in any decoration style can be created.
+The look can be created in many colour variations.
+Depending on the used amount of the tinting base and its colour shade, various bright, modern or decent walls in any decoration style can be created.

 The technique can be applied almost everywhere - in the bathroom, kitchen, entry hall or living room.

-Some of the possible color examples are introduced in the area "Reference photos".
+Some of the possible colour examples are introduced in the area "Reference photos".

 The technique can also be used in wet rooms - such as bathroom or kitchen.